ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 You can see how the auto jump/rum/plane jump/laydown functions work in this bot from the bottom of this old source code.
 I didnt really change anything in that reguard when I rewrote this with my friend @mabney11.

 # Directions
-They are explained in a readme file in the release zip
+They are explained in a readme file in the release zip.

+Open cmd in the folder with the python script(afkbot1.py) make sure the config file is in that folder as well. type python afkbot1.py into cmd and it will run.

 I plan to keep updating the bot with new functions (like auto fighting afk players so you can leave earlier.
 I have an idea of how to do it but it will be more long term) if I get some donations to support the huge time investment it would take.
 Either way the bot remains free.
 If you see someone repacking it elsewhere it probably isnt safe..